How GME (GameStop) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Even after significant costs, 17.1% of revenue drops to the bottom line.
+• Even after significant SG&A costs, 17.1% of revenue drops to the bottom line.

 Key Takeaways

-- GME's money comes overwhelmingly from hardware and accessories sales
+• GME's money comes overwhelmingly from hardware and accessories sales, with collectibles as a fast-growing secondary stream.

-- High gross and net margins illustrate the power of GME's retail and collectibles-focused business model
+• High gross and net margins illustrate the power of GME's diversified retail model and improved cost structure.

-- Heavy investment in store operations and marketing, balanced by efficiency in operating costs
+• Heavy investment in SG&A and omnichannel retail, balanced by efficiency in inventory and store operations.

-- Ongoing growth is driven by collectibles demand and hardware cycles
+• Ongoing growth is driven by collectibles demand and hardware cycles, with digital initiatives as a future lever.

 Explore More Investment Opportunities